agile-students-fall2025/4-final-habita/README.md

 The Chat page and Notifications page consume the Express API above.
 Home/Tasks/Bills currently rely on local mock data (per sprint plan) but already route users to backend-backed chat threads from those contexts.

-### Sprint Requirements At A Glance

-Per [`instructions-2-back-end.md`](./instructions-2-back-end.md), this repo currently satisfies:

-- ✅ All server logic is implemented with Express.js (`back-end/app.js`) and serves both static assets and dynamic JSON routes.
-- ✅ Every dynamic route returns mock JSON (chat + notifications) without exposing real credentials.
-Any secrets belong in `.env` files that stay out of version control.
-- ✅ Front-end pages now fetch data exclusively from the Express API (notifications, chat, tasks/bills integrations), and form submits hit real `POST` endpoints.
-- ✅ Back-end tests use **mocha + chai** with **c8** coverage (`npm test` in `/back-end`), exceeding the 10% coverage floor.
-- ✅ This README documents the full setup so anyone can install dependencies, start the server, and run tests locally.

-Please keep following the feature-branch workflow and never commit API keys or production credentials—share required `.env` files privately via the team’s messenger per the course policy.

 ## 📚 Additional Documentation